gadiim/Pac-Man/README.md

 # Pac-Man

 ## Objective
-Create a Pac-Man game using JavaScript, HTML, and CSS.
+Pac-Man is a classic arcade game where the player navigates Pac-Man through a maze, eating pellets and avoiding ghosts.
+This project is a web-based implementation of the game using JavaScript, HTML, and CSS.

 ## Tools
 - **JavaScript**: For game logic and interactivity.